-Richard W. Schlecht, the son of Stephen L. Schlecht, receives compensation in his capacity as Senior Vice President of Product, Visual & Creative.
-He received compensation of approximately \$336,000 in fiscal 2019 in his capacity as Vice President of Product Development.
-For information regarding Mr. R. Schlecht's compensation in fiscal 2020, see "Executive Compensation," below.
+Richard W. Schlecht, the son of Stephen L. Schlecht, received compensation of approximately \$336,000 in fiscal 2019 in his capacity as Vice President of Product Development and approximately \$572,621 in year-to-date fiscal 2020, which includes a grant of shares of Class B restricted stock effective February 3, 2020, in connection with his promotion to Senior Vice President, Product Development, Visual Merchandising and Creative.
+He received compensation of approximately \$295,000 in fiscal 2018 in his capacity as Vice President of Product Development.

-Since February 3, 2019, there have been no other transactions and there are no currently proposed transactions in which we were or are to be a participant and the amount involved exceeds \$120,000, and in which any of our executive officers or directors had or will have a direct or indirect material interest.
+Since the beginning of our last fiscal year, there have been no other transactions and there are no currently proposed transactions in which we were or are to be a participant and the amount involved exceeds \$120,000, and in which any of our executive officers or directors had or will have a direct or indirect material interest.